Change of Name, Address or Sex

 Change of Address

 If you change your address, you are required by law to update the address information on your driver’s licence and/or vehicle registration within 14 days.
 To do this, you may visit any registry agent.
 You will be required to provide acceptable identification (in addition to the driver’s licence).
 If you move within Alberta and have a mail forward on your old address through Canada Post, drivers licences will not be forwarded to the new address, they will be returned to the government as non-deliverable and destroyed.
 Please ensure that the full correct address is on your drivers licence application so that it will be delivered to the proper address once printed.

-There is a fee for the change of address service and for printing the new driver's licence; however, it may be possible for you to renew your licence early at the same time, in which case you will pay only a renewal fee.
+There is normally a fee for the change of address service and for printing the new driver's licence.
+It may be possible to renew your licence early at the same time, you will pay only the renewal fee in this case.
 The registry agent will retain your old licence and provide you with a temporary interim licence to use until your new licence arrives in the mail (7 to 10 business days).
 This interim licence will not have a photograph, so it is recommended that you carry some other form of photo ID (e.g., passport) if you anticipate requiring photo ID during these few days.
 If you have not physically moved but your address has been changed by Canada Post or the municipality, you may provide the letter issued by Canada Post or the municipality outlining the details and your change of address and new driver’s licence will be provided free of charge.

-There is no government fee to update the address information on your vehicle registration.
-You have three options available: your updated registration certificate can be mailed to you free of charge after the registry agent makes the update on the system, it can be printed right away at the registry agent office (for a service fee) or you may renew your registration early and extend your term and update the address simultaneously.
+There is no government fee to update the address information on your vehicle registration, only a registry agent service fee.
+Your updated registration certificate will be printed at the registry agent office.
+You may choose to renew your registration early and extend your term (if you have time available) and update the address simultaneously.
 When you renew your registration early, you will only pay the regular renewal fees, the address change is free.

 For a list of fees, see the Registry Agent Product Catalogue (pdf).